damienfir/game/NOTES.md

 Because they are two primitive shapes that can tessellate when combined.
 A cube can do that too, but it is boring and overdone.
 Also, since I am a programmer and a lousy designer, it allows me to build interesting objects easily.

+# Why data-oriented ?

+1. It is much easier to reason about a program if we think of how algorithms manipulate data.
+When using OOP, we have to think about behaviors (which behavior gets called when this happens ?).
+It is also much easier to visualize what is happening by printing the data in some way.